crawl3r/crawl3r.github.io/_posts/2020-01-12-slae32_tcp_reverse_shell.md

        is returned, and errno is set appropriately.
 ```

-We can now create our table of system calls required for this exercise:
+We can now create our table of system calls required for the reverse shell:

 | System Call | C Definition | Return Value | Syscall Number |
 |---|:---|:---|:---|